Answers are at the right or below the question in "Light Blue".

 Medium Difficult Bible History Quiz

-It is OK to peak.
-We are not all Biblical scientists.
+It is OK to peek.
+We are not all Bible Experts.

 More information is available by using the underlined links.